Editor's note: Beaches and parks are listed geographically from north to south.

-Unspoiled and free from crowds, this naturally beautiful area ranges from the barrier islands along the Gulf of Mexico to the shores of Charlotte Harbor.
+Unspoiled and free from crowds, the naturally beautiful area ranges from the barrier islands along the Gulf of Mexico to the shores of Charlotte Harbor.
 This area is world-renowned for tarpon fishing.
 If you are eager to see fish up close, charter a boat and enjoy the sport first-hand.
-It's also a perfect spot for swimming, sunbathing, shelling and simply relaxing.
+Charlottee Harbor is also a perfect spot for swimming, sunbathing, shelling, and simply relaxing.

 Englewood Beach is located near the Charlotte-Sarasota County line.
 Beachgoers will find taupe-colored sand and tufts of sea oats growing along the dune line.
 There is also a path leading to a more secluded white-sand beach.

 Port Charlotte Beach Park

 Port Charlotte Beach is a harbor beach highlighted by its popular complex, which features a beach club with boat ramp, fishing pier, grills, a pool and sporting activities like tennis, volleyball, basketball and horseshoes.
 Across the harbor from the complex, you'll find the quaint shops and tantalizing restaurants of Fishermen's Village.

 At the southern tip of Manasota Key and Peterson and Whidden Islands, Stump Pass has 1.3 miles of shoreline perfect for shelling, picnics, sunning and surf fishing.
 The soft sand is practically untouched and very secluded.
 Nearby nature trails provide short walks through subtropical vegetation.